OGE — OGE Energy Corp.

 - Consolidated Earnings: Reported earnings of $0.24 per share, down from $0.31 per share in Q1 2025.

-- Net Income: Approximately $50 million for the quarter, compared to $63 million in the same period last year.
+- Net Income: Approximately $50 million, compared to $63 million in the same period last year.

 - Electric Company Performance: Net income of $58 million or $0.28 per share, down from $71 million or $0.35 per share in Q1 2025.

-- Customer Growth: Just under 1% growth in the service area; weather-normalized load remained stable year-over-year.
+- Customer Growth: Service area experienced just under 1% growth, with weather-normalized load stable year-over-year.

 2. Strategic Updates and Business Highlights

-- Google Partnership: Announced plans to file long-term contracts with Google to serve data centers in Oklahoma, enhancing capacity and customer base.
+- Partnership with Google: Announced plans to file long-term contracts with Google to serve data centers in Oklahoma, enhancing capacity and spreading fixed costs over a larger customer base.

-- New Capacity: Commissioned a 98-megawatt power plant and expects 450 megawatts of new capacity from Horseshoe Lake by Q4 2026, with additional 450-megawatt units under construction.
+- Capacity Expansion: Commissioned a 98-megawatt power plant and expects to bring 450 megawatts of new capacity online by Q4 2026, alongside ongoing projects for additional units and energy storage.

 3. Forward Guidance and Outlook